 It is opened every day from 7 am to 6 pm.

-21. Feed Animals in Lancaster Park and Animal Farm
+21. Lancaster Park and Animal Farm

 Lancaster Park and Animal farm is your ideal fun day for kids as you’re surrounded by animals.